-City officials are discussing the topic after residents complained about people holding garage sales week after week.
+Dunwoody officials are discussing the topic after hearing complaints from residents about people holding garage sales week after week.

 Tom LaPenna, code compliance official for the city of Dunwoody, said there have been “intermittent” complaints about excessive garage sales, most recently at a Dunwoody City Council meeting.

-“We’ve written citations for signage in right of way, but haven’t done anything that pertains to garage sales just yet,” LaPenna said.
+“We’ve written citations for signage in the right-of-way, but haven’t done anything that pertains to garage sales just yet,” LaPenna said.
 “We don’t have an ordinance against garage sales.”